What is a Cystoscopy and Why Might You Need One

 If you’re suffering from continuous (chronic) or recurrent bladder issues, your doctor may suggest you undergo a cystoscopy procedure.
 This examination uses a cystoscope, which is a thin tube with a camera and light on the end.
-The cystoscope is inserted into the bladder via the urethra, allowing inspection of the inside of the bladder to get a better idea of what may be occurring inside.
+The cystoscope is inserted into the bladder via the urethra, allowing inspection of the inside of the bladder to help diagnose various urinary health issues.

 Why Do I Need a Cystoscopy?